zou-group/zou-group.github.io/pages/research.md

 * Understanding the geometry of deep learning and adversarial learning (Amirata).
 * Developing tools to perform contrastive learning for biomedical applications (Abubakar).
 * Algorithms and models for spatial transcriptomics (Ruishan).
-* UK Biobank: disease risk prediction using genotype, behavioral and environmental data.
+* UK Biobank: disease risk prediction using large-scale genotype, behavioral and environmental data.
+* Robustness of interpretations of black-box models (Amirata and Abubakar).